What is Monkey Pox? Symptoms, Treatment, and Prevention

 • Replenishment

 Like a turnstile, proteins come and go.
-On a typical day, depending on the amount of energy you utilize, your body reduces a certain amount of proteins and hence, those proteins need to be replenished.
+On a typical day, depending on the amount of energy you utilize, your body reduces a certain amount of proteins, so those proteins need to be replenished.
 If, after a while, those proteins are not replenished, your body can become weaker and prone to infections, as well as muscle and bone deficiencies.
 This is common in pregnancy and when you become ill.

 • Balances Fluids